Cluster Option

 Using the Cluster Option in FLAC3D

-To use FLAC3D in cluster computing environments, it is important to ensure that both the FLAC3D instances can be launched correctly, and that the model has been configured to activate the Cluster option.
+To use FLAC3D in cluster computing environments, it is important to ensure that all FLAC3D instances can be launched correctly, and that the model has been configured for the Cluster option.

 Launching FLAC3D in Cluster Mode

-A compatible MPI implementation has been installed on all the nodes.
+A compatible MPI implementation must be installed on all the nodes (see List of Supported MPI Implementations below).

-The same version of FLAC3D has been installed on all the nodes.
+The same version of FLAC3D must be used on all nodes.

 It is also possible to launch the GUI version of FLAC3D on the leader node (for visualization, etc) while using the console version on the followers:

-The cluster option can be used in cloud computing environments in the same way as local clusters.
-Itasca has been cooperating with Rescale to provide a pre-configured easy-to-use cloud-based solution.
-See here for a tutorial on using Rescale.
-Users can also create their own solutions using any cloud provider like Amazon Web Services (AWS) or Microsoft Azure.
+The Cluster option can be used in cloud computing environments in the same way as local clusters.
+Itasca has been cooperating with Rescale to provide a pre-configured, easy-to-use cloud-based solution.
+A video tutorial on using Rescale is available.
+Users can also create their own solutions using any cloud provider of their choosing, such as Amazon Web Services (AWS) or Microsoft Azure.

 Configuring the Model for Cluster Mode